panzershreks/Masterclass_Trainee/Task3/Task3.md

 ##  Task 3B
 ### 1. Install Docker on your local machine
 #####   Docker has been installed in the Virtual Machine
-For Windows:
-- Click on this [link](https://docs.docker.com/v17.09/docker-for-windows/install/#download-docker-for-windows).
-Select on **Get Docker for Windows (Stable)**.
-This is the Windows installer for Docker Desktop (Windows).
-- Navigate to your **Downloads** directory (or whichever directory you've downloaded the installer into).
-Double-click `Docker Desktop Installer.exe`
-- Follow the Install Wizard to accept the license, authorise the installer, and proceed with the install.
-- Click **Finish** on the setup complete dialog to launch Docker.
-- To start Docker, search for **Docker** in the Start Bar and click on the results.
-When the whale in the status bar, Docker is ready to be accessed from any terminal window.

-For Mac:
--   Click on this [link](https://docs.docker.com/v17.09/docker-for-mac/install/).
-Select on **Get Docker for Mac (Stable)**.
-This is the installer for Docker Desktop (Mac)
--   Navigate to the directory you've installed Docker in.
-Double click on `Docker.dmg` to open the installer.
-Drag the whale to the Applications folder.
--   Doucle ckick `Docker.app` in Applications to start Docker.
--   You will be asked to authorise Docker with your system password after launching it.
-Privileged access is needed to install networking components and links to Docker apps.
--   The whale in the status bar will indicate that Docker is running and accessible from a terminal.

 ### 2. Pull the rocker/rstudio image to your machine
 -   Navigate to the [rocker/rstudio](https://hub.docker.com/r/rocker/rstudio/) page on DockerHub.